JohriLab/Bvalcalc/docs/source/guides/params.rst

 ``mean, shape, proportion_synonymous``
     The mean and shape parameters of the gamma DFE, and the proportion of strictly neutral sites in the annotated regions (e.g. synonymous in exon regions).

+Similarly, a fixed constant selective strength may be used for all selected sites, replacing the discretized DFE when ``--constant_dfe`` is active:

+``s, proportion_synonymous``
+    A single selective strength to use for all selected mutations, and the proportion of strictly neutral sites in annotated regions (e.g. synonymous).

 Demography
 -----------